tranhuutuan261103/discrete-speech-recognition-using-hmm/readme.md

 #### Step 1: Install Git LFS
 Git LFS (Large File Storage) is necessary to handle large files in the `datasets` folder.
 Install it by following these steps:
+- **On Windows:**

+Download the Git LFS installer from the official Git LFS website.

 - **On Linux/macOS:**
   ```bash